St. Lawrence Federal Credit Union opens latest branch in Heuvelton

 The Heuvelton branch has had a soft opening and on Thursday held an open house to introduce the new location to the public.
-CEO Todd R. Mashaw said that they are leasing the first floor at 83 State St., which is owned by the Heuvelton Historical Association, and right next door to the historic Pickens Hall.
+Chief Executive Officer Todd R. Mashaw said they are leasing the first floor at 83 State St., which is owned by the Heuvelton Historical Association, and right next door to the historic Pickens Hall.
 The work on the project was completed by Travis Wood with TRW Construction, Heuvelton.

 “Everything was done by a local Heuvelton contractor,” said Mr. Mashaw.

-Robert E. Pirie, Heuvelton, made a quick transaction prior to the open house taking place and said that it’s extremely convenient to have the Heuvelton branch in the village.
+Robert E. Pirie, Heuvelton, made a quick transaction prior to the open house taking place and said that it is extremely convenient to have a St. Lawrence Federal Credit Union branch in the village.

 “It was very much needed and appreciated,” he said.